Skip to contents

 target.pos

-Target grid index for the global maximum.
+Target grid index for the feature position.
 If NULL (default), uses floor(ncol(fdataobj$data) / 4).

 Value